 What if you are in the EU?

 For more information on managing cookies, please visit www.youronlinechoices.eu which contains further information regarding behavioral advertising based on profiling cookies.

-If you have any questions, please contact our Privacy Officer at firstname.lastname@example.org.
+If you have any questions, please contact our Privacy, Policy, and Sensitive Data Coordinator at email@example.com.